France-Travail/gabarit/docs/index.md

 - **`-n `** or **`--name `** : Name of the package/project (lowercase, no whitespace)
 - **`-p `** or **`--path `** : Path (Absolute or relative) where to create the main directory of the project
 - **`-c `** or **`--config `** : Path (Absolute or relative) to a .ini configuration file.
-	An default configuration file is given alongside each project. (`default_config.ini`).
+	A default configuration file is given alongside each project. (`default_config.ini`).
 	It usually contains stuff like default encoding, default separator for .csv files, pip proxy settings, etc.
 - **`--upload `** or **`--upload_intructions `** : Path (Absolute or relative) to a file that contains a list of instructions to upload a trained model to your favorite storage solution.
 - **`--dvc `** or **`--dvc_config `** : Path (Absolute or relative) to a DVC configuration file.
 If not provided, DVC won't be used.